fluent-form/fluent-form/README.md

 }
 ```

-You can also use JSON to build the form:
+You can use JSON to build the form:

 ```ts
 import { AnyControlOptions } from 'ngx-fluent-form';